Rama I: An Ayuttayan aristocrat

-Thongduang was born in 1737 in the reign of King Boromakot of Ayutthaya.
-His father was Thongdi, a Mon noble serving the royal court (posthumously raised to Somdet Phra Prathom Borommahachonnok – "the grand primordial father") who was Phra Akson Sunthonsat (Royal Secretary of northern Siam, Keeper of the Royal Seal).
+Thongduang was born in 1737, during the reign of King Boromakot of Ayutthaya.
+His father was Thongdi, a nobleman of Mon ancestry who served at the royal court.
+Thongdi held the title Phra Akson Sunthonsat (royal secretary for northern Siam and keeper of the royal seal) and was later posthumously elevated to Somdet Phra Prathom Borommahachonnok ("Grand Primordial Father").
 Phra Akson Sunthonsat was also a descendant of Kosa Pan, the leader of King Narai's embassy to the French court.
-His mother, Daoreung (original name Yok), was part-Chinese.
+His mother, Daoreung (born Yok), was the eldest daughter of a wealthy Hokkien Chinese magnate.
 Thongduang had six other siblings.

-Thongduang at a young age entered the Royal Palace as one of the royal pages of King Uthumphon, where he met his childhood friend Taksin.
-In 1757, aged 21, he became a monk temporarily, in accordance with Siamese custom.
-In 1760, he married Nak, daughter of a town patron in Samut Sakorn.
-He was later appointed the Luang Yokkrabat (deputy governor) of Ratchaburi Province by King Ekkathat in 1758.
+At a young age, Thongduang entered the royal court as a mahadlek (royal page) in the service of King Uthumphon, where he met his childhood friend Sin.
+In 1757, aged 21, he temporarily entered the monkhood in accordance with Siamese custom.
+In 1760, he married Nak, the daughter of a local patron in Samut Sakhon.
+He was later appointed Luang Yokkrabat of Ratchaburi, then an important frontier town and frequent battlefield on the western approaches to the kingdom, during the late Ayutthaya period.

 Service under Taksin

 On the eve of the fall of Ayutthaya, Phraya Wachiraprakan (later King Taksin) had foreseen that the fall of the city was certain.
 Wachiraprakan decided to break the siege of the city of Ayutthaya by the Burmese army and establish a new base outside.
 Phraya Ratchaburi also joined this venture.
 In 1767, Ayutthaya under King Ekkathat fell to Burmese invaders, the city was completely destroyed; burned and looted.
 Local warlords rose up to establish their supremacy in the absence of a central authority.

-Despite the fall of Ayutthaya, Taksin and his men in the same year managed to capture Chantaburi and Trat.
-During this time Phraya Ratchaburi became one of Taksin's six ministers and together with Phraya Pichai they were regarded by Taksin as his two most valuable generals.
+Despite the fall of Ayutthaya, Taksin and his men managed to capture Chantaburi and Trat in the same year.
+During this time, Phraya Ratchaburi became one of Taksin's six ministers, and together with Bunma (the future Maha Sura Singhanat), the two became Taksin's most successful generals.